 - 1 cup crushed crackers

-- 2 tablespoons melted butter
+- 2 tablespoons butter melted

-Place buttered cracker crumbs on the chicken mixture.
+- Place the buttered cracker crumbs on top of the chicken mixture.